If you are charged with a second-degree felony (F2), you have been accused of one of the most serious offenses that a person can commit.

 According to the Pennsylvania Sentencing Guidelines, each crime, be it a felony or misdemeanor, is given an Offense Gravity Score, better known as OGS.
 This OGS score is denoted by a number; the more severe your crime is, the higher the OGS score will be.

 The sentencing judge who will see your case will consider a calculation based on the OGS number, as well as any previous criminal records you may have.
 If your OGS number is lower and you have fewer past convictions, then your guideline sentence will be shorter.
 Trial judges in Pittsburgh and in every court in Pennsylvania are allowed to alter the guideline sentence due to extenuating circumstances or those that would make your situation worse.Mandatory Minimum Punishments

-If you hire a Pittsburgh Criminal Lawyer to handle your case, then he or she will not only explain the charges to you in detail, he or she will also prepare a compelling defense, looking for mitigating factors that will help you get a lighter sentence.
+If you hire a Criminal Lawyer at our Pittsburgh firm to handle your case, then he or she will not only explain the charges to you in detail, he or she will also prepare a compelling defense, looking for mitigating factors that will help you get a lighter sentence.
 Your criminal lawyer will assist you in determining the ideal course of action for your case.

 If you want to know more about the Pennsylvania Criminal Code, Offense classes, and gravity scores, they are defined in Title 204, Chapter 303 of the Pennsylvania Criminal Code.